 In March 2020, the World Health Organization declared the outbreak of the novel strain of coronavirus ("COVID-19"), a global pandemic.
-Government measures to limit the spread of COVID-19, including the closure of non-essential businesses, had an impact on the Company's operations from the second quarter of 2020.
+Government measures to limit the spread of COVID-19, including the closure of nonessential businesses, had an impact on the Company's operations from the second quarter of 2020.
 As at October 31, 2020, management performed an annual impairment test on goodwill.
 Based on the impairment test, management has recognized an impairment loss of \$5,500,000 on goodwill.
+During the three months ended January 31, 2021, management did not identify any impairment indicators that suggest material impairment of the Company's assets or a significant change in the fair value of the assets due to COVID-19.